 SUMMARY OF RESPONSIBILITIES

-The Assistant Controller will have a demonstrated ability to provide leadership in the University’s accounting function.
+The Assistant Controller will hold a Certified Public Accountant license and have a demonstrated ability to provide leadership in the University’s accounting function.
 The Assistant Controller will be expected to continually look for ways to improve the efficiency and effectiveness of the accounting function, by implementing best practices and positive change.
-The Assistant Controller works under the direction of the Director of Financial Services as the chief accountant for the University.
+The Assistant Controller works under the direction of the Controller who serves as the chief accountant for the University.
 The Assistant Controller is also a strategic partner in the production of standard and ad-hoc financial reports and presentations to provide management timely information on financial data.
 A comprehensive understanding of higher education, accounting knowledge and strong communication skills are essential.
-The Assistant Controller will be a meticulous, hands-on accountant, in performing cash management, financial reporting, general ledger and treasury management.
+The Assistant Controller will be a meticulous, hands-on accountant, in performing cash management, financial reporting, general ledger treasury management functions.

 - Maintain the general and subsidiary ledgers of the University; provide stewardship over cash and treasury management.

-- Develop, implement and maintain accounting policies and procedures in compliance with generally accepted accounting principles (GAAP) and applicable tax regulations, to ensure accurate accounting of all financial transactions.
+- Maintain accounting policies and procedures in compliance with generally accepted accounting principles (GAAP) and applicable tax regulations, to ensure accurate accounting of all financial transactions.